fsoubes/FilterRank/doc/frankfilter3.md

 ### Naive algorithm

 The basic method describe here, use a kernel that can be of different types (circular, square, diamond ...) and slide over the pixels by modifying them one by one.
-By definition the modifying pixel is always the central pixel, so a kernel is generally always odd.
-In the field of the imagerie this processes is referred to the convolution and it's widely use for image processing.
+By definition the modifying pixel is always the central pixel.
+Hence, a kernel is generally always represented by odd values (3x3,5x5).
+In the field of the imagerie this process is referred to the convolution and it's widely use for image processing.
 The example below explain how a convolution mask operate over an image.

 ![alg_1](https://github.com/fsoubes/FilterRank/blob/master/images/alg_var_1.png)
 ![alg_2](https://github.com/fsoubes/FilterRank/blob/master/images/alg_var_2.png)